giuseppe-salvatore/algo-trading-bot/apps/tax-report/README.md

 ## Overview

-This project contains three scripts for processing Alpaca trading activity data:
+This project contains two scripts for processing Alpaca trading activity data:

-1. **combine_events.py**: Combines events that share the same `order_id`, intelligently handles partial fills and full fills, removing redundant partial fill events when prices match, and warning about discrepancies.

-2. **analyze_events.py**: Analyzes events by grouping them by `order_id`, identifying atomic events, and reconciling events with the same order_id when prices differ.
-Returns a sorted list of processable events.
+1. **analyze_events.py**: Analyzes events by grouping them by `order_id`, identifying atomic events, and reconciling events with the same order_id.
+Correctly uses `cum_qty` for total quantities.
+This is the script used by `balance_tracker.py`.

-3. **balance_tracker.py**: Tracks position balance for a specific symbol, showing buy/sell events, quantities, prices, cost basis, and position status (opened, updated, or closed) in a human-readable format.
+2. **balance_tracker.py**: Tracks position balance for a specific symbol, showing buy/sell events, quantities, prices, cost basis, and position status (opened, updated, or closed) in a human-readable format.
+Calculates profit/loss on every sale using the Average Cost Basis method.

 ## Features

-- **Event Combination**: Groups events by `order_id` and combines them intelligently
+- **Event Reconciliation**: Groups events by `order_id` and reconciles them intelligently
-- **Partial Fill Removal**: Automatically removes partial fill events when prices match, keeping only the final fill event
-- **Discrepancy Detection**: Warns when:
-  - Events with the same `order_id` have different prices
+- **Partial Fill Handling**: Correctly uses `cum_qty` to determine total quantities from partial fills
+- **Weighted Average Pricing**: When prices differ for the same order, calculates weighted average
+- **Position Tracking**: Maintains running position balance with average cost basis
+- **Profit/Loss Calculation**: Calculates profit/loss on every sale (partial or full) using Average Cost Basis method
-  - Events with the same `order_id` have different transaction times (at second resolution)
+- **Discrepancy Detection**: Warns when events with the same `order_id` have different prices or transaction times
-- **JSON Output**: Creates a new combined JSON file in the same format as the input

 ## Usage